YuhaoCheng/PyAnomaly/docs/model_zoo.md

 |   AMC[13]   | [95.0]()(96.2) | [83.5]() (86.9) | - |
 | AnoPred[14] | [93.9]()(96.4) | [86.7]() (85.1) | [69.9]() (72.8) |

+Note: We found that different GPU type may inference the results.

 ### Details

 #### Optical Flow